felix-varghese/lprofiler/README.md

 ## Features

-- Easy-to-use interface for profiling code blocks
+- Easy-to-use functions for quickly profiling C code
 - Measures average and maximum execution times
 - Macro for convenient in-place profiling
 - Easy to setup and use, no non-standard dependencies